daidi/docsify-valine/demo/README.md

 ## Demo

-we provide you a simple demo page [here](https://daidi.github.io/docsify-valine/demo/#/) ,so you can see how it works.
+we provide you a simple demo page [here](https://daidi.github.io/docsify-valine/demo/#/) , so you can see how it works.

-the code refers to `demo` folder which you can find in this repo.
+the code refers to `demo` folder which you can find in the GitHub repo.

 ## 🚧 Install